EvanDaley/EvanDaley/README.md

 [Kaspien](https://www.kaspien.com/software/)
 I helped develop Saas systems that have driven over **1B** in sales.
-At [Two Barrels](https://www.twobarrels.com/) we built software that has already helped form/incorporate over **1M** companies in the US.
+At [Two Barrels](https://www.twobarrels.com/) we built software that has already helped form/incorporate over **1M** llcs/corporations in the US.

 Right now my primary focus is leading fullstack software teams for Saas-driven companies.
 Please follow me on Github and drop me a line at daley.evan@gmail.com.